Saint Ignatius High School (Cleveland): Campus

-Other buildings are Loyola Hall (originally St. Mary of the Assumption Elementary School), Clavius Science Center, Saint Mary of the Assumption Chapel (named after a church that once was located on the current campus), Gibbons Hall, Kesicki Hall (which now houses the Welsh Academy), The Carfagna Family Magis Athletic Center, Father Sullivan, S.J.
-Gymnasium, Carroll Gymnasium, Murphy Field House, Kyle Field, and the O'Donnell Athletic Complex, which houses Wasmer Field and Dale Gabor Track.
+Other buildings are Loyola Hall (originally St. Mary of the Assumption Elementary School), Clavius Science Center, Saint Mary of the Assumption Chapel (named after a church that once was located on the current campus), Gibbons Hall, Kesicki Hall (which now houses The Welsh Academy), The Carfagna Family Magis Athletic Center, Father Sullivan, S.J.
+Gymnasium, Murphy Field House, Kyle Field, McLaughlin Field, and the O'Donnell Athletic Complex, which houses Wasmer Field and Dale Gabor Track.
 In addition, the $11.5 million Breen Center for the Performing Arts replaced the Xavier Center in August 2009.
 It houses all student performing arts programs and hosts many events for other local arts groups.
 A new $3.3 million cafeteria has replaced the former Student Center, stage, senior lounge, and cooking areas.
 It was renamed the Rade Dining Hall.
-Both the St. Mary of the Assumption Chapel and the Murphy Field House projects were funded and overseen by Murlan J. Murphy.
-From 1904 to 1917 St. Ignatius operated a summer retreat and science campus, in Vermilion, known as Loyola-on-the-Lake.
+Both the Saint Mary of the Assumption Chapel and the Murphy Field House projects were funded and overseen by Murlan J. Murphy.
+From 1904 to 1917 Saint Ignatius operated a summer retreat and science campus, in Vermilion, known as Loyola-on-the-Lake.